 Chemoembolization for Hepatoma

-Before starting the treatment, the patient undergoes a series of preliminary tests such as CT, MRI, or ultrasound to assess the size, location, and condition of the tumor, as well as blood tests including liver function, coagulation, and blood count to evaluate the feasibility of the procedure.
-On the day of the procedure, the patient receives pre medications to reduce the chances of pain and discomfort afterward, as well as antibiotics.
-An interventional radiologist inserts a catheter through the femoral artery in the groin or the radial artery in the forearm and guides it through the arterial system until it reaches the specific hepatic artery supplying blood to the tumor.
-The procedure is performed under fluoroscopic imaging to ensure maximum accuracy.
+An interventional radiologist inserts a catheter through the femoral artery in the groin or the radial artery in the forearm and guides it through the arterial system until the catheter reaches the specific hepatic artery supplying the tumor.
+The procedure is performed under fluoroscopic imaging guidance to ensure maximum precision.
 Once the catheter is positioned in the artery leading to the tumor, chemotherapy is injected directly into the artery.
-The chemotherapy typically includes agents such as doxorubicin, mitomycin C, or cisplatin, combined with a lipid-based agent like lipiodol or other particles.
-If the artery leading to the tumor is not blocked after the entire dose is delivered, tiny non-drug particles are injected to block the blood vessels.
+The chemotherapy typically includes agents such as Doxorubicin, Mitomycin C, or Cisplatin, along with a fatty agent (Lipiodol) or other particles.
+If the artery leading to the tumor is not blocked after the delivery of the full dose, tiny particles without medication will be injected to block the blood vessel.

 -